-Looking for a book that is true?
+Looking for a book filled with facts?

 Valerio, Geraldo.
 My Book of Birds.
 Toronto: Groundwood/House of Anansi Press, 2016.